Reading Time | 3 mins 30th October 2024

 Increased National Living Wage

-Employers may also be affected by the increase in the National Living wage from April 2025, when it will increase by 6.7% to £12.21 per hour.
+Employers may also be affected by the increase in the National Living wage from April 2025, which will increase by 6.7% to £12.21 per hour.

 For workers aged 18-20, the National Minimum Wage will increase 16.3% to £10 per hour.